 This is an approach that fails to foster curiosity, self-confidence, and independent thinking.
 It is also especially ill-suited for children from poor backgrounds, who find much of what they are taught in the classroom to be irrelevant to their daily lives.

 I was pleased when, in May, a panel tasked by UN Secretary-General Ban Ki-moon came up with a post-2015 development agenda that included quality education, not just universal access, as one of its recommendations.
-Setting targets based on will be difficult but not impossible.
+Setting targets based on quality rather than quantity will be difficult but not impossible.

 Basic outcomes of literacy and numeracy are imperative.
 But so are standards for social and emotional learning, which stresses the importance of recognizing our emotions, learning how to deal with them, and fostering empathy for others.
 These skills, known as “emotional intelligence,” are just as important for children in poor countries as they are for children in rich countries.